-As of March 31, 2023, the Company's catastrophe event retention is \$12.5 million for all perils.
-As of March 31, 2023, the Company's XOL reinsurance structure provides protection up to \$2.15 billion for earthquake events, \$1.01 billion for Hawaii hurricane events, and \$250 million for continental U.S. hurricane events.
+As of June 30, 2024, the Company's catastrophe event retention is \$20 million for earthquake events and \$15.5 million for hurricane events and all other perils, and the Company's XOL reinsurance structure provides protection up to \$3.06 billion for earthquake events, \$735 million for Hawaii hurricane events, and \$117.5 million for continental U.S. hurricane events.

 In addition to reinsurance purchased from traditional reinsurers, the Company has historically incorporated collateralized protection from the insurance linked securities market via catastrophe bonds.
 During the first quarter of 2021, the Company closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
 The catastrophe bond was completed through Torrey Pines Re Pte.
 Ltd. ("Torrey Pines Re Pte.").
 Torrey Pines Re Pte. is a special purpose reinsurance vehicle incorporated in Singapore that provides Palomar with indemnity-based reinsurance covering earthquake events through June 1, 2024.
-During the second quarter of 2022, the Company also closed a \$275 million 144A catastrophe bond which became effective June 1, 2022.
+During the second quarter of 2022, the Company closed a \$275 million 144A catastrophe bond which became effective June 1, 2022.
 This catastrophe bond was completed through Torrey Pines Re Ltd., a Bermuda-domiciled special purpose insurer that provides indemnity-based reinsurance covering earthquake events through June 1, 2025.
+During the second quarter of 2023, the Company also closed a \$200 million 144A catastrophe bond which became effective June 1, 2023.
+This catastrophe bond was also completed through Torrey Pines Re Ltd and provides indemnity-based reinsurance covering earthquake events through June 1, 2026.
+During the second quarter of 2024, the Company also closed a \$420 million 144A catastrophe bond which became effective June 1, 2024.
+This catastrophe bond was also completed through Torrey Pines Re Ltd and provides indemnity-based reinsurance covering earthquake events through June 1, 2027.